TROPICAL ALMOND TINCTURE|

 Tropical almond is a medium size tropical tree whose branches form layers of canopy.

 All parts of the plant (leaves, bark, roots, fruit and wood) are used in traditional medicine, such as in dysentery; dressing of rheumatic joints; treating coughs and asthma.
-The fruit may be helpful in treatment of leprosy, headaches, in reducing travel nausea.
-The leaves seem to get rid of intestinal parasites; treat eye problems, rheumatism, wounds (the bark extract promotes considerable wound-healing activity).
-Stops the bleeding during teeth extraction.
+The fruit may be helpful in treatment of leprosy, headaches and in reducing travel nausea.
+The leaves seem to get rid of intestinal parasites; treat eye problems, rheumatism and wounds (the bark extract promotes considerable wound-healing activity).
+It also stops the bleeding during teeth extraction.

 Tropical almond has strong antibacterial properties and works against Gram positive and Gram negative micro-organisms.